usc-mrel/RETSE_Metal/README.md

 ## Folder Structure

-- `main_recon.m` â€” Main entry point for the reconstruction pipeline.
+- `main_recon.m` Ñ Main entry point for the reconstruction pipeline.
-- `Helper_Functions/` â€” Contains custom MATLAB functions and third-party dependencies.
+- `Helper_Functions/` Ñ Contains custom MATLAB functions and third-party dependencies.
-- `results/` â€” Stores output images and figures (not included by default).
+- `results/` Ñ Stores output images and figures (not included by default).
-- `data/` â€” Directory for raw TWIX data (not included).
+- `data/` Ñ Directory for raw TWIX data (not included).

 ## Data